hyperbridge/hyperbot/README.md

 ```
 ...congratulations!
 Now bot will do what you want.

+ ## Features:
+ - Ban users (Admin Only)
+ - Auto-Delete specified phrases
+ - Auto-Delete messages with multiple Telegram Usernames
+ - Saves all messages to messages.csv
+ - Add new messages to delete (Admin Only)

 For more informations, check Telegraf API: https://github.com/telegraf/telegraf.
 For inline support results, check: https://core.telegram.org/bots/api#inlinequeryresult.